sidecus/authzyin/README.md

 ## How to use this library
 ### Server:
+1. Define your requirements and policies, like in the [sample project](https://github.com/sidecus/authzyin/blob/master/sample/AuthN/Requirements.cs).
+If you'd like, you can define your policies/requirements in a json config file and load it during your app startup.
+It depends on perosnal preference so I am not putting it as part of this library.
-Simply use the AddAuthZyinAuthorization extension method to enable AuthZyin authorization and register your IAuthZyinContext context in Startup.cs.
+2. Simply use the AddAuthZyinAuthorization extension method to enable AuthZyin authorization and register your IAuthZyinContext context in Startup.cs.
 ```CSharp
     services.AddAuthZyinAuthorization(options =>
     {